Comparison to other t-SNE implementations¶

-We benchmark openTSNE (v0.4.3) against three popular open-source implementations from scikit-learn (v0.23.1), MulticoreTSNE (v0.1), and FIt-SNE (v1.1.0).
-The benchmarks were run on a consumer-grade Intel Core i7-7700HQ processor found in laptop computers, and on a server-grade Intel Xeon E5-2650.
+We benchmark openTSNE (v0.6.0) against three popular open-source implementations from scikit-learn (v0.24.2), MulticoreTSNE (v0.1), and FIt-SNE (v1.2.1).
+The benchmarks were run on a server-grade Intel Xeon E5-2650 processor.
 To generate benchmark data sets of different sizes, we subsampled data from the 10X Genomics 1.3 million mouse brain data set five times, resulting in five different data sets for each size.
 In total, we run each implementation on 30 different data sets.

 For each run, five separate datasets were generated by sampling from the 10X 1.3 Million Brain Cells dataset (available here).
 We reduce the number of dimensions to 50 principal components, following the standard single-cell pipeline.
 Each t-SNE implementation was then run on every dataset using the following parameters:

 perplexity=30, learning_rate=200 for 250 early exaggeration iterations with exaggeration 12 and 750 standard iterations with exaggeration 1.
 Other parameters were set to their default values.
 This was then repeated for different sample sizes (1,000, 100k, 250k, 500k, 750k, 1mln) resulting in 30 runs for each implementation.

 We can immediately see the differences between the different t-SNE approximation schemes used by different algorithms.
 Both MulticoreTSNE and scikit-learn use the Barnes-Hut approximation by default with O(N log N) scaling.
 On the other hand, FIt-SNE and openTSNE both make use of the FIt-SNE approximation algorithm with linear time complexity, which is clearly visible from the figure.